All Episodes

 Who just lost interest?

-Who just checked out.
+Who just checked out?

 Now, Eisenhower is a different case.

-When Eisenhower discovered he couldn't shoot Congress, he said, well, this is tougher than I thought it was going to be, and he went and played golf.
+When Eisenhower discovered he couldn't shoot Congress, he said, well, this is tougher than I thought it was going to be.

 Bill Clinton never checked out and gave up.

-George Bush never checked out Reagan didn't.
+George Bush never checked out and gave up.

-Theodore Roosevelt uh FDR, take take your pick.
+Theodore Roosevelt, FDR, take your pick.

-Pick picking Truman.
+Pick a Truman.

 Can you think of any president who just lost interest about whom it was said?

-And the White House didn't push back.
+And the White House didn't push back?

-So the White House is not pushing back on that.
+See, the White House is not pushing back on that.

-And I'm telling you, if they really thought the people closest to Obama, if they really thought he checked out, they'd be worried, folks, because that would that would be representative of something out of whack psychologically.
+And I'm telling you, if they really thought the people closest to Obama, if they really thought he checked out, they'd be worried, folks, because that would be representative of something out of whack psychologically.

 There would be profound concern over that.